 Medicare Trends and Recommendations:

-In 2013, the Medicare Rights Center’s (Medicare Rights) national helpline fielded more than 15,000 questions from Medicare beneficiaries, caregivers, and professionals across the country.
-Callers were geographically and socioeconomically diverse, and needed help with a wide array of problems.
+In 2014, the Medicare Rights Center’s (Medicare Rights) staff and helpline volunteers fielded more than 17,000 questions and issues through the organization’s national consumer helpline.
+Callers included over 11,000 Medicare beneficiaries and caregivers across the country.
+As in previous years, callers were geographically and socioeconomically diverse, and needed help with a wide array of complex Medicare issues.

 Medicare has provided guaranteed health benefits to millions of older adults and people with disabilities.
 These individuals and their families continue to rely on Medicare for basic health and economic security.
 In last year’s report, Medicare Rights highlighted our major helpline trends, including Medicare Part B enrollment issues for those new to Medicare, issues affording needed health coverage and care, and challenges faced by beneficiaries attempting to navigate the Part D appeals process.
 While these problems persist, Medicare Rights has also worked with partners to achieve important improvements to Medicare enrollment and appeals processes.
 For instance, the Centers for Medicare & Medicaid Services (CMS) has released educational content to help employers better educate their staffs on Medicare transitions.
 In addition, CMS and Part D plan sponsors are investigating medication access issues in Part D through a pilot demonstration program.